University of the Philippines Los Baños: History

-Birth of the UP College of Agriculture
+Early History (1908-1930s)

-UPLB was originally established as the University of the Philippines College of Agriculture (UPCA) on March 6, 1909, by the UP Board of Regents.
+UPLB was originally established as the University of the Philippines College of Agriculture (UPCA) on March 6, 1909, by the UP Board of Regents to promote agricultural education and research in the Philippines.
 Edwin Copeland, an American botanist and Thomasite from the Philippine Normal College in Manila, was its first dean.
 Classes began in June 1909 with five professors while 12 students initially enrolled in the program.
 UPCA was the first college to be organized in UP following the enactment of the University Act of 1908.

+In 1910, the Forest School was established as a branch of the College of Agriculture.
+Staffed initially by American instructors from the Bureau of Forestry, the school represented the earliest formal efforts to institutionalize forestry education in the Philippines.

+In 1912, Dr. Charles Fuller Baker, an accomplished agriculturist and scientist, joined the College as professor and head of the Department of Agronomy.
+Baker played a pivotal role in strengthening the academic and research foundations of the college.
+In 1918, the College of Veterinary Science was transferred from Pandacan, Manila to Los Baños.
+By the early 1920s, enrollment had increased to 621 students, representing most provinces of the Philippines as well as several foreign countries, including China, Siam, Guam, Java, India, and Japan.
+This growth placed the UPCA among the larger units of the University of the Philippines during that period.